galeone/galeone.github.io/_posts/2018-11-04-tensorflow-2-models-migration-and-new-design.md

 ### A GAN to understand Tensorflow 2.x

 As stated in the previous section, in Tensorflow 2.x, the way of thinking changes.
-The removal of [`tf.get_variable`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/get_variable), [`tf.variable_scope`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/variable_scope), [`tf.layers`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/layers) and the mandatory transition to a Keras based approach, using [`tf.keras`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/keras) forces the Tensorflow developer to change mindset.
+The removal of [`tf.get_variable`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/get_variable), [`tf.variable_scope`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/variable_scope), [`tf.layers`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/layers) and the mandatory transition to a Keras based approach, using [`tf.keras`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/keras) forces the Tensorflow developer to change its mindset.

 We have to define the generator $$G$$ and discriminator $$D$$ using `tf.keras`: this will give us for free the variable sharing feature that we used to define $$D$$, but implemented differently under the hood.